Disarmament and Sustainable Development

 The proliferation of various types of weapons has tremendous impacts on many spheres of human life and nature, relating to multiple SDGs, including those relating to peace, justice and strong institutions (SDG 16), reduced inequalities (SDG 10), economic growth (SDG 8), health (SDG 3), gender equality (SDG 5), and safe cities and communities (SDG 11).

-Reduce and eliminate weapons of mass destruction
+• Reducing and eliminating weapons of mass destruction

-Remain vigilant regarding new and emerging weapon technologies
+• Remaining vigilant regarding new and emerging weapon technologies

-Reinvigorate disarmament institutions and partner with Governments, experts, civil society, women and youth
+• Reinvigorating disarmament institutions and partner with Governments, experts, civil society, women and youth

-Specific indicators identify how disarmament and arms control lead to peaceful and inclusive societies, justice and strong institutions (SDG 16).
+Specific Sustainable Development Goal (SDG) indicators identify how disarmament and arms control lead to peaceful and inclusive societies, justice and strong institutions (SDG 16).
 Indicator 16.4, for instance, specifies the significant reduction of illicit arms flows, that otherwise instigate, fuel and prolong armed conflict, terrorism and crime, as an important way to measure progress.
 Deaths from armed violence can further significantly be reduced through the prohibition and restriction of the use of certain types of weapons, and the establishment of effective controls of arms and ammunition, demonstrated in indicator 16.1.
 Indicator 16.8 measures the active engagement of all States, specifically developing countries, in multilateral disarmament discussions that can lead to more effective and sustainable policy outcomes.
 And finally, indicator 16.a informs progress on SDG 16 through the level of the institutional capacity of States to better control arms and ammunition and to engage in military confidence-building measures.

 Through Indicator 16.4.2, UNODA, together with UNODC as co-custodian, collects data on the “proportion of seized, found or surrendered arms, whose illicit origin or context has been traced or established by a competent authority in line with international instruments”.